Malaysia Federal Route 3208

-Jalan Bukit Beruntung, Federal Route 3208 (formerly Selangor state route B112), is an industrial federal road in Selangor, Malaysia.
+Federal Route 3208, Jalan Bukit Beruntung (formerly Selangor State Route B112), is an industrial federal road in Selangor, Malaysia.

 The Kilometre Zero is located at Sungai Choh, at its interchange with the Federal Route 1, the main trunk road of the central of Peninsular Malaysia.

 At most sections, the Federal Route 3208 was built under the JKR R5 road standard, allowing maximum speed limit of up to 90 km/h.

 Jalan Bukit Beruntung is known as the "death route" due to frequent road accidents at night, mainly motorcyclists who work night shifts at Perodua and Tan Chong Motor factories in Sungai Choh.
 As of 2009, there were no road lamps installed in the road.
 The either sides of the road are full of dense forests.

 A newer road, connecting Jalan Bukit Beruntung to the UMW High Value Manufacturing Park in Serendah, was constructed by Mewah Kota Sdn Bhd, a company of Stella Holdings Berhad.